-Note: A missing R file can be created by $OpenFOAM^{\circledast}$.
+Note: A missing R file can be created by $OpenFOAM^{\otimes}$.
 Open the turbulenceProperties file in the constant directory, set the simulationType to RAS, and RASModel to kEpsilon.
-Run the command 'simpleFoam -postProcess -fun R' from terminal, it will create the turbulenceProperties: R file in the 0 directory.
-Then simply rename the file to 'R'.
+Run the command 'simpleFoam -postProcess -func R' from terminal, it will create the R file in the O directory.